 It's an incredible story.
 Here were a couple of people living under the same roof for many years and one of them failed to share an important piece of information with the other.
-How could that happen?
+How could such a thing happen?

-As far as Sir Nicholas is concerned we can put it down to genuine modesty, which is completely commendable.
+In this case we can put it down to genuine modesty on the part of Sir Nicholas, which is completely commendable.

 But how do we explain a failure to share information when it occurs elsewhere?
 For example, in a business or government department.